Amir-Rastkhadiv/fun-gym/README.md

   Q11)  What tech matters?

-  Q12)  What tech matters?

-  Q13)  What experience do you have?
+  Q12)  What experience do you have?

-  Q14)  What action can I take now?
+  Q13)  What action can I take now?

-  Q15)  What are the skills I need to acquire?
+  Q14)  What are the skills I need to acquire?

-  Q16)  What are the expected deadline and current situations, and how much time can each task likely take?
+  Q15)  What are the expected deadline and current situations, and how much time can each task likely take?

+  Q16)  What would you put off doing?

   Q17)  What would you put off doing?

-  Q18)  What would you put off doing?

 - ### WHAT IS THIS PRODUCT?